-Steam Music Player allows users to play music on steam without opening another application.
-Steam also has the game soundtracks DLC that users can listen, if they own the game and DLC.
-This is really useful on a machine where you don’t have any media player but just a Steam application.
+Steam Music Player allows users to play music on steam without requiring a separate application.
+Steam also has game soundtrack DLC that users can listen to if they own it.
+This is really useful on a machine where you don’t want to run a media player in parallel to gaming.
 However, some users are still unaware of how to add local music to their Steam music library.
 In this article, we will show you the methods for adding music to your Steam Music Player.

 Adding Music to the Steam Music Player